-1. At a designated time, contest officials will administer a written examination to the five working team members and the briefing officer of each team.
-The five-individual test scores with the least amount of discounts will be used to determine the cumulative score for the team.
+- 1. At a designated time, contest officials will administer a written examination to each mine rescue team as a group, which will include the five working team members and the briefing officer of each team.
+A single test will be given to each team and the team members will collectively answer the questions.
+The team captain will be responsible for documenting the final answer to each question on the written examination.
+Once the team has completed the written examination, the team captain will initial the test document and submit it to a contest official overseeing the written examination process. - 2.
 The written examination will be ten statements of fact taken verbatim from the contest rules.
-Each statement shall contain a blank space which shall represent a key word, with no more than two consecutive blanks per statement.
-Answers will be multiple choice with three choices.
-Answers will not be intentionally misspelled.
-"None of the above" shall not be used as one of the choices.
-Only one choice should make the statement correct, the other choices should make the statement incorrect (i.e., don't use choices such as 1, one, 1.0 which all make this statement correct).

-A maximum of fifteen minutes will be allowed for the team members to take the test.
+Each statement shall contain a blank space(s) which shall represent a key word, with no more than two blanks per statement.
+The statements may either be multiple choice with three choices, fill in the blank with no more than two blanks, or a combination of both.
+If the test contains multiple choice questions, only one choice should make the statement correct and the other choices should make the statement incorrect.
+Answers to the multiple-choice questions will not be intentionally misspelled.
+"None of the above" shall not be used as one of the choices - 3.
+A maximum of fifteen minutes will be allowed for the mine rescue team to take the test. - 4.
+Team members will not be permitted to take any written material or information into the testing area.

-- 2. Team members taking the written examination will not be permitted to take any written material or information into the testing area. - 3.
-There will be no discussion during the time that written examinations are being taken. - 4.
-No wireless communication or electronic device, including Apple watches or similar devices, will be permitted in the testing area.
+5. No wireless communication or electronic device, including Apple watches or similar devices, will be permitted in the testing area.